Home

 Create a spreadsheet with these columns: Domain, US Visits (est.), Traffic Share %, Channel Mix, Top Pages, Top Organic Keywords, Top Paid Keywords, Change vs Last Month %, and Notes.
 Populate monthly to spot patterns like paid plan budget shifts, new content hubs, or post-redesign traffic drops.

-You'll never see exact Google Analytics data, conversion rates, or real user behavior metrics.
-Email and app traffic stay largely invisible.
+You'll never see exact Google Analytics data, conversion rates, or real user behavior metrics for a competitor.
+Email and app traffic also stay largely invisible.
 MonsterInsights confirms: "First-party data gives exact numbers only for properties you control.
 Third-party tools provide estimates."

-While these tools excel at tracking Google search visibility and organic rankings, they can't reveal what happens after visitors land on your competitor's site.
-You won't see bounce rates, time on page, or which pages drive conversions.
-For your own site's performance analysis, combine competitor traffic tools with Search Console data for complete visibility.
+These tools are excellent for tracking search visibility, traffic sources, and ranking patterns, but they cannot tell you what happens after visitors land on the site.
+You will not see bounce rate, time on page, or which sessions convert into pipeline or revenue.
+For your own site, pair competitor research with Search Console and analytics data for a complete picture.

 Turn Competitor Traffic Into Your Content Strategy